Duluth Pack (company): History

-Duluth Pack signing pledge to American workers

-In July 2020, the company faced backlash online and protests in person for allowing Ivanka Trump to visit their Canal Park location.
-Concerns expressed included apparent support for the Trump administration, which was advocating issuing a controversial mining permit for the Twin Metals copper-nickel mining project, set to be located near the Boundary Waters Canoe Area Wilderness.
-The Obama administration had rescinded the leases for the project, however the Trump administration returned them.
-A reporter from the Duluth News Tribune who attended the media event wrote, "When asked by the News Tribune if they support Twin Metals and how they reconcile signing a pledge with an administration that is advancing this project, [co-owner Mark Oestreich] declined to comment."

-Trademark claim

-The company has been headquartered at its present location for over 100 years and later changed the name it operates under to Duluth Pack.
-Although their trademark identifies themselves as "Duluth Pack, Duluth, Minn", it makes no claim to "Duluth Pack" alone as a trademark (or as "Duluth, Minn"), as per the US Patent and Trademark Office.
+Change In Ownership

+In early 2025, Duluth Pack was sold to Kevin Hall and a business partner.
+The group announced plans to carry on Duluth Pack's legacy and keep the brand in Duluth, Minnesota while continuing to honor the brand's core values.
+A press release sent out by the company stated, in part, “The pair cares deeply about the brand’s future, its customers, its hardworking employees, and the Duluth community.”.

 Locations and operations

 The single Duluth Pack store is located at 365 Canal Park Drive in Canal Park, Duluth.
 Duluth Pack also sells its products online and through a wide network of dealers around the world.

 Products

-Duluth pack
+Duluth Pack

-A Duluth pack is a traditional portage pack used in canoe travel, particularly in the Boundary Waters region of northern Minnesota and the Quetico Provincial Park of Ontario.
-A specialized type of backpack, Duluth packs are made of heavy canvas and leather, and are nearly square in order to fit easily in the bottom of a canoe.
-The typical Duluth pack consists of a single large envelope that is closed by leather straps and roller buckles rather than a zipper.
+A Duluth Pack is a traditional portage pack used in canoe travel, particularly in the Boundary Waters region of northern Minnesota and the Quetico Provincial Park of Ontario.
+A specialized type of backpack, Duluth Packs are made of heavy canvas and leather, and are nearly square in order to fit easily in the bottom of a canoe.
+The typical Duluth Pack consists of a single large envelope that is closed by leather straps and roller buckles rather than a zipper.
 Larger sizes, such as #4, have a "set-out" and so are box-shaped rather than envelope-shaped.
 The pack is carried by two shoulder straps, and sometimes a tumpline worn over the top of the head.
 They are made in several sizes, traditionally referred to by numbers.
-While Duluth Pack is the name of a specifically branded product, the term "Duluth pack" has become commonly used to refer to any pack of the same or similar style used in canoe travel.

-Their key attributes make them well adapted to wilderness camping where travel is largely by water (where the packs and gear do not need to be carried) punctuated by portages where the packs and gear need to be carried over land:
+Their canoe pack's key attributes make them well adapted to wilderness camping where travel is largely by water (where the packs and gear do not need to be carried) punctuated by portages where the packs and gear need to be carried over land: